egloffmark/sql2csv/README.md

 # sql2cvs
-Java Tool to dump via simple SQL query the result to CSV.
-It can be sued fro large tables with millions of entries.
+Java Tool to dump the result of SQL queries to CSV.
+It can be used also for large queries with millions of result rows.

 ## Examples
-This tool can be used via command line as follows
+This tool can be used via command line as follows:

 ### Example 1 - dump a simple table via command line by using JDBC auto driver detection

-As a prerequisite please make sure that your JDBC driver jar has been copied to the current working directory
+Remark: As a prerequisite please make sure that your JDBC driver jar has been copied to the current working directory
 ```
-sql2csv  -url jdbc:mysql://localhost:3306/currencies -user root -query "select * from currency" -output currencies.csv
+sql2csv  -url jdbc:mysql://localhost:3306/currencies -user root -password xxx -query "select * from currency" -output currencies.csv
 ```
 This would produce for example the following output
 ```